 If your old phone no longer has a place in your pocket as your primary device, perhaps you have a youngster who needs a camera.
 Or maybe an alarm clock.
-In some instances, it could be a gaming device or a sort or music player.
-There are always functions they can serve as long as they are in working order; calculators, flashlights, and more without a SIM card or paying your wireless carrier.
+In some instances, it could be a gaming device or music player.
+There are always functions they can serve as long as they are in working order: calculators, flashlights, and more without a SIM card or paying your wireless carrier.
 Obviously, the phone would need to be charged.

 - Terminate your account to assure no additional charges will be associated with it.

-- Cell phones contain a great deal of personal information so before you send your phone off for recycling, donation, or to a buyer, be sure you have removed as much data as possible.
-Remove your SIM card.
+- Cell phones contain a great deal of personal information.
+So before you send your phone off for recycling, donation, or to a buyer, be sure you have removed as much data as possible.
+Remove your SIM card as well.

 - Check the cell phone manual for instructions on how to reset your phone.